mddocs

 TypeScriptNode.jsYjs (CRDT)GitServer-Sent Events

-A local-first, self-hostable Markdown editor: real-time multiplayer, comments, and accept/reject suggestions, plus a first-class HTTP API for AI agents.
-Published on npm.
+A local-first, self-hostable Markdown editor with real-time multiplayer, inline comments, and accept-or-reject suggestions, plus an HTTP API that lets AI agents work the same document as people.
+Published on npm as @devyrpauli/mddocs.

 Problem